-It's 1986.
+It is now 1986.
 A reverential hush falls over the Courtroom as nine robed Justices file in and take their places behind the imposing bench.
 The opposing lawyers prepare to present oral arguments.
-Each lawyer is given one half hour, not a minute more.
+Each lawyer is given one-half hour, not a minute more.

 “This case is interesting,” Rene whispers, “Bowers v.
 Hardwick—a homosexual sodomy case.”

 Cromethius rolls his eyes.
 “Why don't we fast forward this one?
 I'm not too interested in the details, but I can't wait to hear the decision.”